Touchwonders/testflight-exporter/README.md

 **Warning**: Depending on the number of builds you have in your TestFlight account, TestFlight Exporter could consume a lot of data/bandwidth.

+### Hockey app integration

+Since version 0.2.0 TestFlight exporter supports the upload of your downloaded binaries on Hockeyapp platform.
+Execute the following command in your terminal:

+    $ tfexporter hockeyapp --token [YOUR_API_TOKEN] --input [YOUR_BINARIES_PATH]

+To get a list of available options, execute:

+    $ tfexporter hockeyapp --help

 ## How does this thing work?

 TestFlight doesn't provide any API to perform such task like exporting your .ipa's.
 TestFlight Exporter uses [mechanize](https://github.com/sparklemotion/mechanize) to  automatically find and follow the download links on the TestFlight website.